Digho007/Cybersecurity-Portfolio/Active Directory Hardening for IT Security/Project-Overview.md

 ## Project Overview

 This project, completed during my GoMyCode cybersecurity training, focuses on hardening administrator accounts and workstations in a Windows Server environment using Active Directory and Group Policy.
 I created a fine-grained password policy for IT staff accounts and configured a Group Policy Object (GPO) to secure IT workstations, implementing settings like disabling Guest Accounts and renaming Administrator Accounts.
-This project showcases my skills in Windows system administration and defensive cybersecurity, critical for roles like SOC analyst or cybersecurity engineer in industries such as oil and gas.
+This project showcases my skills in Windows system administration and defensive cybersecurity, critical for roles like SOC analyst or cybersecurity engineer.

 ---